 Switching car insurers can seem like a hassle.
 It’s not, but providers spin a yarn about the ease of renewing your policy with them instead of taking out a new one.

 Often, they stand to benefit financially from you renewing your policy.
-We’re here to help you save money with our car insurance renewal tips.
+Don't let your insurance auto-renew without considering your options first though.

 In This Guide:

 - When can I renew my car insurance?

 - What is automatic car insurance renewal?

 - What if I don’t want to auto-renew?